Connatix/Connatix.QueueMessageSender/README.md

 `RequestsPerThread` Max number of messages to be handled by a single thread.
 New messages will be directed to new threads.

 `StatisticsEnabled` If enabled then the QueueMessageSender records usage statistics

+#### ChannelSpecificMessageHandler

+This class encapsulates a write stream action for messages.
+Besides a list of message, the action receives as argument the channel name, thus allowing to differentiate what to do for a specific channel (write to a file, send to AWS, RabbitMQ, etc) It also encapsulates an error handler for the action.
+The channel is also provided as argument.

+#### CustomMessageHandler

+This class encapsulates a write stream action for messages.
+Besides a list of message, the action receives as argument the channel name, thus allowing to differentiate what to do for a specific channel (write to a file, send to AWS, RabbitMQ, etc).
+The action must return a list of messages that failed to be sent.
+If all of them were successfully sent then the action must return an empty message list.
+It also encapsulates an error handler for the action.
+The channel is also provided as argument.

+#### GlobalMessageHandler

+This class encapsulates a global write stream action for messages from all named channels.
+It also encapsulates a global error handler for the action

+#### Message

+This class encapsulates an enqueued message.
+It also tracks the retry count and the last error of the message handler action.

 ### Interfaces